 Monster Shaped Mountain: The episode "Memories of Boom Boom Mountain", in which the titular mountain is living, has a face, and cries boulders.
 A female mountain, also with a living face at its peak, appears as well.

-As mentioned, Finn slashing and banishing Marceline's dad in the middle of his reconciliation with her daughter.
+As mentioned, Finn slashing and banishing Marceline's dad in the middle of his reconciliation with his daughter.

 Happens a little in "Mortal Folly" and "Mortal Recoil": the Lich, Knight of Cerebus that he is, did have a lot of scenes, but there was also a lot of scenes with the Ice King acting goofy and not knowing what's going on, jarring with the scenes of the relatively serious villain.